Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 83.md

-# Day 83: Ansible Playbook Completion Task
+# Day 83: Troubleshoot and Create Ansible Playbook

 ## 📝 Introduction
 In this task, we work on the *jump host* to complete an Ansible playbook that a previous team member left unfinished.
 The objective is simple: fix the inventory file correctly so that the playbook runs on **App Server 1**, and then create a playbook to generate an empty file on the target server.